 What Kind of Environmental Impact Will the Pipeline Have?

-It is this corrosiveness that has certain parties concerned about leaks in the pipeline.
-A report by the State Department says that the Keystone Pipeline “has experience 14 spills since it began operation in June 2010.”
+It is this corrosiveness that has some concerned about leaks in the pipeline.
+A report by the State Department says that the Keystone Pipeline “has experienced 14 spills since it began operation in June 2010.”
 However, none of them were caused by corrosion of the pipeline but by faulty “fittings and seals at pump or valve stations.”

 For evidence against the transport of tar sands crude, environmentalists point to an event in May 2011, when 21,000 gallons of oil leaked in North Dakota.
 This was also due to a faulty valve.
 The State Department says the maximum amount of spillage in a worst-case-scenario of a Keystone Pipeline leak is 2.8 million gallons spread throughout a 1.7 mile area.
 TransCanada points out that this is significantly smaller than the amount that escaped during the Deepwater Horizon disaster.

 A March 2013 spill of tar-sands bitumen in Mayflower, Arkansas put the Keystone XL pipeline back in the spotlight.
 An ExxonMobil pipeline carrying tar sands oil from Canada burst, sending more than 12,000 barrels of oil down residential streets and through people’s yards.
 The pipe was decades old.
 The spill was categorized as “major” by the Environemntal Protection Agency (EPA) and the cleanup is ongoing.